theUpsider/faculty-bot/README.md

 - xp : where level ups get posted
 - rules : where your server rules are located
 - ads: where external members may post ads which automatically get deleted after a specified amout of time in the settings
+- createChannel: when creating a voice channel with this name, it will be a dynamic voice channel to prevent unnecessary voice channels
+- mealPlan: channel to which the mealplan updates get posted

 ### Colors